IvanSkadorva/guess_a_number/README.md

-# Guess a number
+# Guess a number (React Native app)
-A simple React Native app with multiple screens.
-You're playing with a computer that is trying to guess your number
+You're playing with a computer that's trying to guess your number